Otaka/layoutbuilder/README.md

     .anchor1()
 ```

-###Groups
+### Groups
-In case if you have group of components, and then you want attach the component to edge of bounding box of the group, you can use the following methods:
+In case if you have group of components, and then you want to attach the component to edge of bounding box of the group, you can use the following methods:

 * **.createGroup(String id)** - create new component group with some id and make it current
 * **.addToCurrentGroup()** - add current component to current group
 * **.addToGroup(String groupId)** - add current component to specified group

-When the group is created, you can reference it's edges in link methods.
+When the group is created, you can reference it's edges in move methods.

-But there is limitations - you cannot move **a** group's edges, you can only link **to a** group's edges.

-If you will try to move group's edge - it will not recalculate position of components inside the group.
+You can move the group like any other components, referencing it by id.
+But group behaves a little bit different:
+* it does not have baseline
+* you cannot change height or width of the group

+Other things like moving edges LEFT/RIGHT/HOR_CENTER/VER_CENTER works just fine.